LizBailey75/DEAR-Reader/README.md

   ## Questions / Contact Details

-  This app can be found on the github page at (https://lizbailey75.github.io/DEAR-Reader/).
+  This app can be found on the github page at [DEAR-Reader](https://lizbailey75.github.io/DEAR-Reader/).
-  DEAR-Reader

   This app can be found on the github !CHANGE TO HEROKU! page at (https://github.com/LizBailey75).